Ramadan 2023

 Advance order of suhoor/iftar meals

-Pre-order your boxed, pick-up meals on week-by-week basis with order form links below.
+re-order your boxed, pick-up meals on week-by-week basis with order form links below.
+Orders must be submitted by Thursday, the week before the pick up begins.

 Please pay attention to the information and dates in the order form.
 Email questions to at tccinfo@du.edu

-Each boxed meal ordered = 1 swipe or 9.50.
-So, if you order both an iftar and a suhoor meal, that's 2 swipes for those on meal plans, or $19 in Flex.
-(Non-meal plan students who may need financial support to sign up for meals are encouraged to contact the Cultural Center staff at tccinfo@du.edu)
+Each boxed meal ordered = 1 swipe or cost per meal.
+So, if you order both an iftar and a suhoor meal, that's 2 swipes for those on meal plans.
+(Non-meal plan students who may need financial support to sign up for meals are encouraged to contact Student Outreach and Support staff at sos@du.edu)

 Details on where/when/how to pick-up your ordered meals will be sent in a confirmation email after you submit your order.